 16. Delivery Services

-Postmates, Door Dash, Uber Eats and UPS are all looking for teens to deliver food and goods as people venture out less.
-Many services allow teens to use their own car and grateful customers may offer tips.
+Postmates, Door Dash, Uber Eats, and UPS are all looking for teens to deliver food and goods as people venture out less.
+Many services allow teens to use their own cars and grateful customers may offer tips.
 While there is some Covid concern, each teen should examine their own risks.